jrothwell/VersionedCodable/README.md

 ### Hasn't this been Sherlocked by `SwiftData`?

 Not really.
-[SwiftData](https://developer.apple.com/xcode/swiftdata/), new in iOS/iPadOS/tvOS 17, macOS 14, watchOS 10, and (presumably) visionOS, is a new Swifty interface over [Core Data](https://developer.apple.com/documentation/coredata).
+[SwiftData](https://developer.apple.com/xcode/swiftdata/), new in iOS/iPadOS/tvOS 17, macOS 14, watchOS 10, and visionOS, is a Swifty interface over [Core Data](https://developer.apple.com/documentation/coredata).
 It does support schema versioning and has a number of ways to configure how you want your data persisted.
 It even works with `DocumentGroup`.

 However, there are a few limitations to consider:
 * `@Model` types have to be classes.